-2017 Kindred Shiraz DOZEN Offer ($14.58 per bottle) plus $10 freight (VIC customers only, for interstate call for freight quotation)
+2017 Kindred Shiraz DOZEN Offer ($14.58 per bottle) plus $10 freight (VIC customers only, for interstate call for freight quotation) No further discounts apply.

 Too be advised shortly

 Kindred looks ahead to the next generation of the Sanguine family; the name itself was chosen as it represents those related by blood – a perfect “Sanguine” fit.
 Consider Kindred as the perfect introduction to the Sanguine Shiraz suite.

 Quite an incredible season and very similar to the 2012 vintage that has produced trophy winning wines.
 We recall in March of 2012 beautiful green paddocks (normally golden colour) and full dams for our first ever Music Festival now fast forward to the 2017 Sanguine Estate Music Festival held in February and it was exactly the same (including a full moon – well nearly full moon).

 During 2017 it rained on a fortnightly basis due to the Indian Ocean constantly producing thick cloud bands that travelled from WA dumping large volumes of rain and cooling the centre of Australia taking away the usual heatwaves in January and February.
 We didn’t get many 40-degree days and when we did, it was usually followed by a cold front.